bruvellu/terebratalia-wnts/wnt.md

 <!--## Maternal load of Wnt ligands is evolutionary diverse-->

-Early Wnt signaling specifies the primary embryonic axis in different bilaterians [@WntAxialSpecification].
+Early Wnt signaling specifies the primary embryonic axis in different bilaterians [WntAxialSpecification].
 Early Wnt signaling depends on the maternal load of pathway components deposited in the egg.
 Examples of known Wnt-Fz.
-In most cases, however, the identity of the ligands and receptors involved remains undetermined [@IdentityOfWntsAxis].
+In most cases, however, the identity of the ligands and receptors involved remains undetermined [IdentityOfWntsAxis].

 We compared the maternal load of Wnt ligands across bilaterians to find if this pattern is conserved.
 While most metazoans have a maternal load of Wnt ligands,